Last update: 11.15.2018

-Basically, that’s all; this is how easy it is to use Hotspot Shield.
-This interface is a paradise for a VPN newbie wanting to quickly connect to a VPN server to browse blocked content but could be hell for an advanced user who would prefer more freedom to set up privacy preferences.
+Basically, that’s it–this is how easy it is to use Hotspot Shield.
+This interface is a paradise for a VPN newbie wanting to quickly connect to a VPN server to browse blocked content.
+But, it could be less impressive for an advanced user who would prefer more freedom to set up privacy preferences.

 Hotspot Shield for Netflix

 Well, this is definitely not practical with the free version–unless you’re a very patient person who can survive with 500MB streaming per day.
 As a matter of fact, it’s even worse here’s what you’ll see if you try to access Netflix:

 Here’s the good news though: you can use the premium version of Hotspot Shield for Netflix.
 However, you should know that this is not a lifetime guarantee.